 NB: You can always change from the hosted aggregator to one of the other options at a later stage if needed.

-✗ Limitations: it requires some technical expertise and resources for infrastructure and maintenance; customisations require additional development work.
+✗ Limitations: requires some technical expertise and resources for infrastructure and maintenance; customisations require additional development work.

 QualityLink is dedicated to creating a seamless and interoperable environment for sharing quality data across European higher education